ChetanRawat740/ShoppingApp/docs/README.md

 # Architecture Documentation

-This directory contains the architecture documentation for the e-commerce Android app (project176-main).
+This directory contains the architecture documentation for the Shopping App

 ## Documents Included